sf-wdi-14/notes/lectures/week-6/_3_wednesday/dusk/lab/rails-zoo.md

 ## How to get started

-1. Run `rails new RailsZoo -d postgresql` to settup your app using postgresql as the default database
+1. Run `rails new RailsZoo` to settup your app using postgresql as the default database
 2. Name your databases in config/database.yml and then run `rake db:create`
 3. Write your own custom routes, if you need a good reference refer to the [routes guide](http://guides.rubyonrails.org/routing.html#crud-verbs-and-actions) in the Rails Docs.
 I.e.
 		* get '/animals/new', to: 'animals#new'
 		* post '/animals', to: 'animals#create'
 		* etc.
-4. Create a contoller you'll need
+4. Create a contoller you'll need (remember `rails g controller METHOD_NAMES`)
 5. Create a view that your controller renders
 6. Create a model for you animals that will store the data and behavior for them.
 Note: you will create an Animal class with class methods.
 It is also recommended you seed your site with some initial animal data.